oracle/docker-images/OracleDatabase/RAC/OracleDNSServer/README.md

 ./buildDockerImage.sh -v (Software Version) ./buildDockerImage.sh -v latest
 ```
+**NOTES:**
-**NOTE:** To build DNS server Image, pass the version latest to `buildDockerImage.sh`.
+ * To build DNS server Image, pass the version latest to `buildDockerImage.sh`.
 The RAC DNSServer image is not tied to any release of the RAC release, you can use `latest` version to build the image.
+ * This image can be used to the setup DNS server for RAC.
+You can skip if you have already a DNS server configured and can be used for Oracle RAC.
+You need to make sure that the DNS server container must be up and running for RAC functioning.
+This image is for only testing purposes.

 For detailed usage of command, please execute folowing command: